RaheemIqbal1/RepData_PeerAssessment1/PA1_template.md

 naCount1 <- dim(act1)[1]
 naCount2 <- dim(act2)[1]
 ```
 The feature 'date' is converted from chr (character) to date type, then a sub-set of activity data is created with no missing values i.e. all missing values ignored.
-The resulting sub-data set contains `r naCount1` records with `r nCols` features.
+The resulting sub-data set contains 15264 records with 3 features.

 **2. Total number of steps taken per day**